 A business model that can be applied to other African opportunities.

 GDC currently has two producing wells La-105 (spudded in 2009) and La-107 (spudded in 2016).
 Remediation work on La-108 has commenced to extract a perforation gun stuck in the production tubing.
 The work will be performed using a hydraulic work-over unit.
 A clean out of the wellbore (tubing and lining) will then be carried out followed by perforation of the Upper Logbaba Sands.
 The La-108 well will then be tied-back to the existing flowline and the flowline made permanent.
-This work is expected to be completed in Q4 2019.

 The Wouri River has been crossed and will provide gas to another of the city’s key industrial zones located on the Bonaberi shore.
 GDC currently provides thermal gas, condensate and gas for grid powered small-scale electricity generation to customers.